anhdung2k1/contactless-checking/doc/user_guide.md

 #### Web Socket

 Handling Web Socket connections for real-time features like send notifications to customer after finished validation.
-The data response to customer need to be fast deliver.
+The data response to customer need to be fast deliver with TCP/IP connection.
+This will establish 3-way handshakes for accepting client-server requests.

 ### Flask AI Model Server